Quick Tips

 does practice make perfect

 You’ve heard the saying “practice makes perfect.”
 The problem with this statement is that the way you practice makes a difference.
-I often find that my students are not practicing effectively.
-Their practice is not leading toward perfection at all.
+Your attitudes toward practice and the goals you set matter.
+Often, many students practice mistakes or focus on the errors, which does not lead toward perfection at all.
 In fact, poor practicing can have a negative effect by reinforcing incorrect notes, rhythms, and posture.
-I think the saying should be revised: “Perfect practice makes perfect.”
+Some might say the the saying should be revised: “Perfect practice makes perfect.”

 Please don’t misunderstand this rule.
 Mistakes are allowed, and even expected.
-The trick is, don’t practice them.
-When you play the same mistake two, then three, then four times in a row, you are well on your way to becoming an EXPERT at your mistake.
-Keep it up and you can guarantee that you will make that same mistake every time.
+The trick is, don’t practice the same one over and over.
+When you play the same mistake two, then three, then four times in a row, you are well on your way to becoming an expert at your mistake.
+Instead, take a moment and neutrally assess what happened while you were playing.
+Try the piece again a little slower so it will be easier to play correctly.

-When practicing, your goal should be 100% accuracy.
-If this isn’t happening, break things into smaller chunks and slow down to the point that you can play it PERFECTLY, with comfort and ease.
+When practicing, set S.M.A.R.T. musical goals (or Specific, Measurable, Achievable, Realistic, and Timely goals).
+For example, you might set the goal – “play Hot Cross Buns” with two hands memorized by next week.”
+Start to work towards your goal of playing the notes with 100% accuracy.
+This may be hard at first, so break things into smaller chunks and slow down to the point that you can play a few measures with comfort and ease.
 Then, continuing with 100% accuracy as your goal, do it again and again until your “perfection” becomes an unbreakable habit.
+If you are working on phrasing, dynamics, or musicality, strive to achieve that specific goal each time you play the piece through.

 You might think that it’s okay to slouch a little at the piano, or play with straight fingers.
 What’s the big deal, anyway?
 The reason we have a certain way to sit at the piano, to shape our hands, and use our fingers, wrists, and arms, is because this is the most comfortable, efficient way to do it.
 Students who practice with incorrect posture get in the habit of using incorrect posture.
 It might feel easier to slouch than to sit up straight, but slouching actually places strain on your body and can lead to pain or even injury.
 Every time you sit down at the piano, check your posture, and before long the correct posture will feel perfectly natural.